tauropena/tauro-newsletter/src/app/blog/posts/standard/highlights.md

 ![](/images/pdxFam.png)
 _Sharing my favorite Pacific Northwest hikes with my dad and sister a couple months after the February epiphany.
 These pictures are from the Goat Marsh Research Natural Area, home to the elusive Goat Marsh Giant, a noble fir standing over 300 ft tall, and I would argue one of the coolest and most beautiful places in the world.
 I would happily die here._

 I’ll admit: I don’t know how long I’ll stay sane living with my parents.
 I’ll also admit that I haven’t really gotten my fill of living in New York; I’m very sad to be leaving.
 I’ll miss walking outside with the guarantee that I’ll see a dog wearing shoes.
 At the same time, I know that New York, Boston—﹘Every place I’ve lived and loved will always be a place, somewhere I can return to (I know I'll stay in touch with the people who matter); My parents, on the other hand, will always be mortal, and are, at the end of the day, my oldest friends (read as "likely the closest to death").
-I rather try to live close with my parents and "fail" than not try at all.
+I rather try to live close to my parents and "fail" than not try at all.

 I’m also content to move home so that I can build a solid financial foundation.
 Since my first job at the age of 14, I’ve talked a lot about valuing financial stability and independence but have never taken necessary steps to achieve either (as my therapist would say, my values and ethics have not aligned).
 So, the ability to more quickly pay off my student loans in Maryland and live debt-free was another significant factor in my decision to move home.